 GHK-Cu has more published research behind it than most peptides people are paying twice as much for.
 The interest is deserved.
 But the research doesn’t mean anything if the product you’re buying is under-dosed, missing copper, or tested by nobody.

 I’ve ordered from all four of these vendors.
 I’ve compared COAs, done the price-per-milligram math, tracked shipping times, and placed enough repeat orders to know who’s consistent.
 Every vendor here sells real, tested GHK-Cu.
-The ranking comes down to who delivers the best combination of purity, manufacturing depth, and reliability over time.
+The ranking comes down to who delivers the best combination of purity, price, and ordering experience over time.

-Paramount Peptides takes the top spot for in-house American manufacturing, a 12-year track record, purity refund guarantee, and the best blend selection (GLOW, KLOW) on the market.
+Paramount Peptides is the runner-up with 12+ years of in-house American manufacturing, a purity refund guarantee, and the best blend selection (GLOW, KLOW) on the market.
 Create a free account to see pricing and use code BRAINFLOW for 15% off.

 Amino Club is the best value with the deepest discount code (20% off), lowest entry point ($23.99 for 50mg), and fastest shipping.
 Limitless Life Nootropics makes sense if you need the widest catalog and triple-tested quality.

 All four are solid.
-But if you’re asking me where to start, Paramount for trust and manufacturing depth, Everest for the best price-to-purity ratio.
+But if you’re asking me where to start, Everest for the best combination of purity, price, and ordering experience.
+The 99.86% purity at $0.36/mg is something nobody else on this list can match.